leonsnill/lst_landsat/README.md

 ### Prerequisites

-The minimal installation of the Earth Engine Python API is required (see: https://developers.google.com/earth-engine/python_install)
+The installation of the Earth Engine Python API is required (see: https://developers.google.com/earth-engine/python_install).
-The following commands need to be executable without any error messages:
+After installation, the following commands need to be executable without any error messages:

 ```
 import ee